cover-me/FP-monitor/README.md

 LabVIEW front panel monitor.
 I use it to get emails/Slack messages and beeps by monitoring Leiden fridge's program.
 It can be used to monitor and get alerts from any LabVIEW executables or VIs.

 ## How it works
 The information below may be a little out of date as the program is keep updating.
-But it is still fine to tell the story.
+But the story doesn't change too much.

 ### Snapshots
 ![alt tag](documentation/images/snapshot1.png)